 Personally Identifiable Information (PII) is unique information that can be used to link to an individual’s identity.
 In some cases, stolen PII can help identity thieves fraudulently access someone else’s identity.

 PII can include your full name, date of birth, and Social Security numbers (SSN)—which are nearly impossible to replace if they’re compromised.
 This is why Social Security number protection is crucial.
 There are many other forms of PII, such as documents and records, that are often overlooked.

 Knowing what is PII data and what does PII include can help slash your risk of identity theft.
 PII security is a very important part of identity protection.

 Have you ever wondered, “What is PII?”
 No, it isn’t a password.
 It’s an acronym referring to personally identifiable information, and its definition varies from one person to another.
 Even states have differing opinions on how they define PII when it comes to data breach reporting laws.

-The most common risks include items like your driver's license and mother’s maiden name.
-Not everything needs to be routinely checked but many on this list are worth protecting:
+The most common risks include your driver’s license and mother’s maiden name.
+Not everything needs to be routinely checked, but these examples of PII are worth protecting: